 In the Thai Healing Massage system a lot more emphasis is shifted to the upper body.

 Thai therapists almost never touch your abdomen.
 And if they do, it is generally an unpleasant experience.

-Therefore we developed Dancing Hands Abdominal Massage.
+Therefore we developed an Abdominal Massage style.
 This is a simplified version of Chi Nei Tsang which blends very well with Thai Massage.

 Specialized Shoulder Massage Therapy

 Most Thai therapist’s skills for good shoulder work is quite limited.
-Therefore we developed the Ultimate Shoulder Massage course which adds 80 shoulder techniques to your repertoire.
+Therefore we developed the Thai Massage Shoulder Therapy course.

 Heavenly Head Massage for neck, head and face